tsherif/space-shooter.c/ARCHITECTURE.md

 ### High-resolution Sleep

 `space-shooter.c` uses vsync, if available, to control the frequency of the game loop.
-To avoid busy-looping when vsync isn't available, `space-shooter.c` will sleep if a frame runs under a minimum frame time of 3ms using the high-resolution sleep functions on each platform.
+To avoid busy-looping when vsync isn't available, `space-shooter.c` will sleep if a frame runs under a minimum frame time of 3ms using the high-resolution sleep function available on each platform.

 #### Windows